SharePoint/sp-dev-docs/docs/sp-add-ins/handle-events-in-sharepoint-add-ins.md

 To handle list and list item events, you create remote event receivers (RERs), which are web services that run externally to the SharePoint farm or SharePoint Online.
 The URL of the RER service is registered for the events it handles.
 There are two ways to register a handler:

 - Events in the host web are registered programmatically with the CSOM (client-side object model) or the SharePoint REST API.
 This task is typically done in "first run" logic in the add-in or in a handler for an add-in event.
-(For an overview of add-in events, see [Handling add-in events](#HandlingAppEvents) later in this article.)
+(For an overview of add-in events, see [Handle add-in events](#HandlingAppEvents) later in this article.)
 For a code sample that programmatically registers a list event, see [SharePoint/PnP/Samples/Core.EventReceivers](https://github.com/SharePoint/PnP/tree/master/Samples/Core.EventReceivers).

 - Events in the add-in web are usually registered in a feature of the add-in web with some simple XML markup.
 Details of how to create the markup and the service are in [Create a remote event receiver in SharePoint Add-ins](create-a-remote-event-receiver-in-sharepoint-add-ins.md).
 It is also possible to register add-in web events programmatically.